adc-trust-ai/trust-free/README.md

 ### About this edition
 - ℹ️ Free-tier Dataset Limits: ≤ 5,000 rows and ≤ 20 columns (intended for proof-of-concept, R&D and teaching)
 - ✅ Full Functionality: All core features are fully functional within these bounds
-- ✅ Standalone Tools: Relaxed Net (Renet™), Adaptive Net, TurboSolve™ (fast OLS/ridge solver), Direct & Systemic Feature Importance
+- ✅ Standalone Tools: Relaxed Net (Renet™), Adaptive Net (AdaEnet™), TurboSolve™ (fast OLS/ridge solver), Direct & Systemic Feature Importance
 - ⭐ No-Limit Utilities: TurboSolve™, Feature Importance methods, and our open-source Synthetic Dataset Generators (Toeplitz, Block-Correlated) can be used **without restriction** as standalone tools
 - 🚀 Need even more?
 We got you covered: Unlimited scale and [additional features](https://github.com/adc-trust-ai/trust-free/blob/main/trust-pro.md) in the forthcoming **trust-pro** edition